Diversity and Inclusion at Pullman & Comley

 - An annual “Celebrating Diversity” networking event which provides an opportunity for business owners to exchange ideas and develop relationships with other business owners, community leaders and non-profit representatives in the Greater Bridgeport Community.

 - Consistent support of the New Haven County Bar Association (NHCBA), which since the 1920s has promoted diversity among its members.
-Robert C. Hinton is NHCBA’s past president and serves on its Executive Committee.
+Robert C. Hinton, an attorney in our Labor & Employment practice, is a past president of NHCBA.